tuxfoo/lbry-seedit/README.md

 Editing cron will require you to rebuild container with `docker-compose build` then `docker-compose up -d`.

 If you are not using UPNP then you will need to open up TCP port 3333 and UDP port 4444

+# Non-Docker Version

+Going forward, lbry-seedit is going to developed with docker in mind.
+If you do not want the docker version, then you can just download the python script from seedit/core/lbrynet_home and set up a cron job for it, make sure the lbrynet client is also installed and running.

 # How to clean Download directory
 LBRY SDK downloads files to your disk and splits them into blobs that get seed to network.
 To save disk space you can clean Download directory with command `make clean`.